Luminesim/Regional-COVID-19-Response-Simulation/README.md

 # Initial Parameters

 An *operational value* is a value chosen by the simulation team; ideally, these estimates should have little value on simulation results.
 A *placeholder value* is a parameter used by the simulation that should be improved with better data.
 These values may have more substantial effect on simulation results.
+Note that you may need to scroll to the right to see the full table if viewing this on GitHub.

 *Last updated: May 18, 2020*